XMapper/XMapper/README.md

 var dummy2 = dummyB.Dummy2Property;
 ```

-### Map just a few properties from a reference typed member
+### Map just a few properties from a reference-typed member
 ```csharp
 var dummyA = new DummyA
 {